pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

     If ``get_nodes`` relies on listing audio files, make sure you write ``nodes=get_nodes`` rather than ``nodes=get_nodes()``.
-The latter would fail when the app is deployed, because the app would try to list files that are automatically excluded from the source code packsge.
+The latter would fail when the app is deployed, because the app would try to list files that are automatically excluded from the source code package.
 If you provide ``get_nodes`` unevaluated, then PsyNet will only evaluate it on the local machine when the app is being deployed.

 There are many other optional parameters available too.
 See in particular: